 - A check or money order for seventeen (17) dollars per certificate requested

-All requests for certificates of good standing will be processed within five (5) working days of receipt of payment in our office.
+All requests for certificates of good standing will be processed within five (5) working days of receipt of payment in our office, any requests received after Noon will be processed on the next business day.
 Please allow additional time for processing a “Highest Court” request.

 1. Some jurisdictions require a certificate of good standing from the "Highest Court" of the state.
 We do not have information on which jurisdictions do or do not require a “highest court” certificate and you should verify with that jurisdiction what type of certificate you need before submitting your request.
 These could also be referred to as a “certificate from the Supreme Court” or from the “Clerk of the Supreme Court” in various jurisdictional applications.